Kishan-Ved/portfolio/_posts/2024-07-29-gsoc_report.md

 ![alt text](../assets/img/GSoC_NumFOCUS.png){:width="100%"}

 ## About me
-I am Kishan Ved, an undergraduate student at Indian Institute of Technology Gandhinagar (IIT Gandhinagar), India, in the department of Computer Science and Engineering.
+I am Kishan Ved, an undergraduate student at the Indian Institute of Technology Gandhinagar (IIT Gandhinagar), India, in the department of Computer Science and Engineering.

+## About PyDataStructs

+[PyDataStructs](https://github.com/codezonediitj/pydatastructs) aims to be a Python package for various data structures in computer science.
+We are also working on the development of algorithms including their parallel implementations.
+To the best of our knowledge, PyDataStructs is the first well-designed library/package which has covered most of the data structures and algorithms.

+Features:

+- A single package for all your data structures and algorithms - We have and are implementing many popular and useful data structures and algorithms.

+- Consistent and Clean Interface - The APIs we have provided are consistent with each other, clean and easy to use.
+We make sure of that before adding any new data structure or algorithm.

+- Well Tested - We thoroughly test our code before making any new addition to PyDataStructs.
+99 percent lines of our code have already been tested by us.

+So, you can easily rely on PyDataStructs for any data structure or algorithm you want to use without worrying about implementing it from scratch.
+Everything is just a few calls away.

-## Project Goals
+## GSoC Project Goals

 My project involved adding a C++ backend for all tree data structures in [PyDataStructs](https://github.com/codezonediitj/pydatastructs), a Python package for advanced data structures and algorithms.
 The user has an option to select either the Python backend or the C++ backend.

 ```python